-The following oral immunomodulatory drugs can be used to treat relapsing forms of MS, including active secondary MS.
+The following oral immunomodulatory medications can be used to treat relapsing forms of MS, including active secondary MS.

-Because most people are averse to self-injection, oral immunomodulatory drugs are being increasingly used as first-line treatments for relapsing forms of MS.
+Because most people are averse to self-injection, oral immunomodulatory medications are being increasingly used as first-line treatments for relapsing forms of MS.

-The immunosuppressant mitoxantrone, 12 mg/m2 IV every 3 months for 24 months, may be helpful, particularly for progressive MS that is refractory to other treatments.
+The immunosuppressant mitoxantrone may be helpful, particularly for progressive MS that is refractory to other treatments.
 However, mitoxantrone has been used less since the advent of monoclonal antibodies to treat MS.

 Natalizumab, an anti–alpha-4 integrin antibody, inhibits passage of leukocytes across the blood-brain barrier; given as a monthly infusion, it reduces number of exacerbations and new brain lesions but may increase the risk of progressive multifocal leukoencephalopathy Progressive Multifocal Leukoencephalopathy (PML) Progressive multifocal leukoencephalopathy (PML) is caused by reactivation of the JC virus.
 The disease usually occurs in patients with impaired cell-mediated immunity, particularly patients... read more (PML).